Timescale Coalescence Makes Hidden Persistent Forcing Spectrally Dark: Solvable Model and Geometric Mechanism

 Equation~\eqref{eq:local-reduction} is the local geometry in one line: the best one-pole fit is the orthogonal projection of the leading perturbation onto the tangent space of the null manifold.
-It is useful to separate the three objects that now appear.
-The function $h$ is the physical $O(\lambda^2)$ deformation induced by the hidden driver; $\Pi_{\mathcal T}h$ determines how the pseudo-true null model drifts along the reduced manifold; and $(I-\Pi_{\mathcal T})h$ is the only part that can accumulate leading-order evidence against the null.
-The theorem is therefore an order statement about the normal geometry of the reduced family, not just a coefficient expansion for a particular AR benchmark.
 The same projection data also determine how the best one-pole surrogate moves along that manifold:

 These pseudo-true shifts make tangent absorption concrete: the best one-pole fit drifts along the null manifold exactly in the direction predicted by the projection picture.

 Figure~\ref{fig:mechanism} shows why this is not yet the detectability law.
 Away from timescale matching, the best one-pole fit leaves a visible residual spectral shape.
 At pole coalescence, by contrast, the residual is strongly suppressed because the leading perturbation becomes tangent to the one-pole manifold and is reabsorbed by the best null reparametrization.